Search

 Min score (B2 equiv.)FCE6.06572785100

 Note: the above certificates are only valid for two years after taking the test (with the exception of the Cambridge FCE, which has no expiry).
-If you are applying to study at Corvinus in September 2023, your test date must be later than September 2021, otherwise, you will need to renew the certificate (unless you meet the exemptions below).
+If you are applying to study at Corvinus in September 2024, your test date must be no earlier than 1 September 2022, otherwise, you will need to renew the certificate (unless you meet the exemptions below).

 English language exemptions